fbpx

 It’s important to find a quad that is near-new and excellently maintained.
 Choosing a reputable company like the 10 given above is your best chance of having no hassles or hidden fees.

 Tipping in Greece when you return your vehicle, for a tour guide, and for parking and gas station attendants is always a question people want to know about, and in Greece in general, it’s appreciated but not required.
-Saying thankyou in Greek is especially appreciated!

 The Cost of a Quad Rental in Santorini